Keatley Creek archaeological site: Waves of population growth reach limits

 Prentiss, on the other hand, estimates that occupancy was from 1700 BP to 800 BP (c.
-300–1200 AD).
+300 – 1200 AD).
 Significant climatic warming was taking place during the initial period of village formation, increasing vegetation and likely decreasing the salmon population.
 Small village formation was driven by resource scarcity and a need to collaborate in order to conserve the salmon resources.
 A complex process of cultural transmission associated with population expansion took place later, when the climate shifted to be more favorable for salmon.
-Later, depopulation took place in two waves, around 800 BP (1200 AD) associated with climatic deterioration during the Medieval warm period or the "early Neoglacial period."
+Later, depopulation took place in two waves, around 800 BP (1200 AD) associated with climatic deterioration during the Medieval Warm Period or the "early Neoglacial period".
 Stress on these communities was probably exacerbated by resource exhaustion of local roots and tubers.
 Dietary records suggest that people searched for food further afield from the villages and had more reliance on lower-quality food such as seeds.
 The complexity of hunting tools indicated that more diverse species of animals also were hunted further afield.
 This adds up to a "Malthusian ceiling" associated with reduction in critical subsistence resources, social change, and eventual village abandonment.

 War, plague, crisis

 Morin, who published radiocarbon dates of material at the house pits sites, concluded that the highest population densities were between 1550 and 1150 BP (400 AD and 800 AD) with a maximum around 1200 BP (750 AD).
 He argues that Keatley Creek's drastic population decline began in the ninth century.
 By 950 BP (1000 AD) the Keatley Creek site's population was barely half that of three centuries before.
 Also skeptical of a single catastrophic crisis, Morin also looks at internal contradictions in Mid-Fraser society.
 Although little evidence exists for warfare, it may have increased with the introduction of the bow and arrow, as elsewhere in the interior plains.
-Morin and others have suggested as well that variability in salmon populations could have been coupled with the reality that more densely settled population is vulnerable to disease.
+Morin and others have suggested as well that variability in salmon populations could have been coupled with the reality that a more densely settled population is vulnerable to disease.